sunpy/sunpy/docs/guide/data_types/maps.rst

     >>> header = my_map.meta  # doctest: +REMOTE_DATA

 This references the metadata dictionary with the header information as read from the source file.
-If you need to modify Map metadata, see this `example <https://docs.sunpy.org/en/latest/generated/gallery/map/map_metadata_modification.html>`_ for a demonstration.
+If you need to modify Map metadata, see `Map metadata modification <https://docs.sunpy.org/en/latest/generated/gallery/map/map_metadata_modification.html>`_ for a demonstration.

+.. _map-data:

 3. Map Data
 ===========